 “Get a motel room,” said Rod, my husband.
 His words of wisdom made me smile.
-We were only going across the lake, about an hour from my house, but I had two events scheduled.
+We were only going across the lake, about an hour from home, but I had two events scheduled.
 Dr. Sprague’s third annual celebration of his Grace Adventures Ministry on Friday night.
 The Arts and Crafts Fair on Saturday to sell Finding Faith in the City Care Forgot.
 A motel room would make the weekend enjoyable by cutting the drive time in half.
 We left our wiener dog and his two pound comrade in the care of our son and departed for Dr. Sprague’s celebration.

 He opened the celebration with words of hope.
 Many are discouraged because our nation is in a polar divide that appears impossible to reconcile.
 He wasn’t discouraged.
 “I have met some of the finest people working in politics that I’ve ever meet in any season of my life,” said Dr. Sprague.
 In the past three years, he had noticed a difference between the thoughts of people about government and his reality.
 He sees God at work in Caesar’s house.

 Dr. Sprague introduced his first guest, a state representative, as one who lives his faith daily.
 The political leader challenged us to stop filling our ears with the unending flood of negative information pouring from talking heads on TV.
 The day he stops believing he can make a difference, he will leave political office.
-He concluded his comments with my husband’s favorite scripture – Psalm 119:105 “Your word is a lamp for my feet, a light on my path.”
+He concluded his comments with my husband’s favorite scripture—Psalm 119:105 “Your word is a lamp for my feet, a light on my path.”

 An attorney who recently accepted Christ spoke next.
 His success made him arrogant, and his arrogance cost him everything.
 Then he met Dr. Sprague, who led him to Christ.
 The attorney concluded his comments with a quote from Elbert Hubbard, “God will not look you over for medals, degrees or diplomas, but for scars.”
 Next, a pastor spoke about his calling to teach victorious Christian living.
 He also acknowledged the encouragement he received from the ministry of Dr. Sprague.

 The evening concluded with comments from a retired NFL wide receiver.
 He emphasized the need for a relationship with Christ and the work needed to maintain that relationship.
 He named four things to work on: attend church to hear the word of God, attend a Bible study so we can understand the Bible, fellowship with other Christians so we can strengthen each other, read the Bible so others can’t deceive us.
-He challenged us to evaluate our lives and remove whatever keeps us from doing these things.
+He challenged us to test our lives and remove whatever keeps us from doing these things.

 I left the meeting encouraged by the testimonies of people in government who relied on God.
 My husband enjoyed the inspiring message from the pastor and football player.
 We rose early the following morning for the Arts and Crafts Fair.
 This was my first event of the year to sell Finding Faith in the City Care Forgot.
 A church event is the best venue for me to sell my book, but I was not optimistic.